 2017 Dr. Loosen Wehlener Sonnenuhr Riesling GG

 This is the Riesling for those who dislike sweet wines.
 It is bone dry (note the GG on the bottle) with a concentrated flavour that displays the qualities of the blue slate soils.
-Dr Loosen is one of the Mosel greats, having been awarded VDP classification, classifying it as one of the greatest vineyards of Germany.
+Dr Loosen is one of the Mosel greats, having been awarded VDP classification, classifying it as one of the greatest vineyards of Germany.shop now

 Joh.
 Jos.
 Prüm Graacher Himmelreich Kabinett 2018